-In 2013-2014, such types of cases were considered by Ukrainian courts of appeal, and local courts.
-According to the open court decisions database, no cases in the category were considered in cassation by the Ukraine's Higher Specialized Court for Civil and Criminal Proceedings.
-The Ukrainian courts of
+In 2015-2016, such types of cases were considered by Ukrainian Courts of appeal, local courts and by the Ukraine's Higher Specialized Court for Civil and Criminal Proceedings.
+The Ukrainian Courts of Appeal and the Ukraine's Higher Specialized Court for Civil and Criminal Proceedings continue the Supreme Court's Practice, occasionally overturning the decisions of the local courts to the seller's advantage.